Grounding

 A well-grounded prompt dramatically reduces hallucination but increases token cost (more context = more tokens).
 The art is in retrieval — pulling exactly the relevant grounding without flooding the prompt.

-See Grounding in GPTfy
+See Grounding running in GPTfy

-Book a 30-minute demo with a GPTfy engineer to see how this works in a Salesforce org like yours.
+Book 30 minutes with a GPTfy engineer to see how Grounding actually works inside a Salesforce org like yours.

 Book a demo